Opinions given at Presbyterian Intercultural Young Adult Network’s post-Big Tent event

 Tags: Asian Congregational Support, big tent 2017, leadership, Presbyterian Intercultural Young Adult Network, young adult network

-Ministries: Asian Intercultural Congregational Support, Intercultural Ministries, Gender and Racial Justice Ministries, Racial Ethnic & Women’s Ministries, Ministries With Youth, Young Adult Ministries
+Ministries: Asian Intercultural Congregational Support, Intercultural Ministries and Support for Congregations of Color, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries, Youth Ministry, Young Adult Ministries